uikit/uikit-site/docs/pages/slideshow.md

 </div>
 ```

-The flexibility of the Slideshow component enables you to use any of the other UIkit components to navigate through items.
-For example the [Slidenav component](slidenav.md) and [Dotnav component](dotnav.md) can be used to style the slideshow navigations as you can see below.
+The flexibility of the Slideshow component allows you to use any of the other UIkit components to navigate through items.
+For example the [Slidenav component](slidenav.md) and [Dotnav component](dotnav.md) can be used to style the slideshow navigations as shown below.

 **Note** For better visibility of overlaying navigations, add the `.uk-light` or `.uk-dark` class from the [Inverse component](inverse.md).